 - 5) Research determined to be at Biosafety Level 1(BSL-1) may be conducted in a BSL-1 or higher laboratory.
 The research must be supervised by a Qualified Scientist or a trained Designated Supervisor.
 The student must be properly trained in standard microbiological practices. - 6) Research determined to be a Biosafety Level 2 (BSL-2) MUST be conducted in a laboratory rated BSL-2 or above (commonly found in a regulated research institution).
-The research must be reviewed and approved by the Institutional Biosafety Committee (IBC) or a letter obtained from a institutional representative that the research does not require review.
+The research must be reviewed and approved by the Institutional Biosafety Committee (IBC) or a letter obtained from an institutional representative that the research does not require review.
 The research must be supervised by a Qualified Scientist.
 The student researcher must receive extensive training, demonstrate competency and be directly supervised while conducting microbiological procedures. - 7) Research determined to be biosafety levels 3 or 4 is prohibited for precollege students. - 8) Studies intended to produce or genetically engineer bacteria with multiple antibiotic resistance are prohibited.
 Extreme caution should be exercised when selecting out antibiotic resistant organisms.
 Studies using such organisms require at least BSL-2 containment. - 9) All potentially hazardous biological agents must be properly disposed of at the end of experimentation in accordance with their biosafety level.
-Following are acceptable procedures for disposal of cultured materials: Autoclaving at 121 degrees Celsius for 20 minutes, use of 10% sodium hypochlorite, incineration, alkaline hydrolysis, and biosafety pick-up. - 10) Studies involving the culturing of human or animal waste, including sewage sludge, must be treated as a BSL-2 study. - 11) The following types of studies are exempt from these rules: - a) Studies involving baker's yeast and brewer's yeast, except when involved with rDNA studies - b) Studies involving most protists, archae bacteria and similar microorganisms - c) Research using manure for composting or other nonculturing experiments and fuel production - 12) Any proposed changes in the Student Checklist (1A) and Research Plan by the student after initial SRC approval must have subsequent SRC or IBC review and approval before such changes are made and before experimentation resumes. - 13) The following forms are required: - a.
-Checklist for Adult Sponsor (1) - b.
-Student Checklist (1A) - c.
-Research Plan - d.
-Approval Form (1B) - e.
-Regulated Research Institution Form (1C) if applicable - f.
-Qualified Scientist (2), if applicable - g.
-Hazardous Risk Assessment Form (6A) - h.
+Following are acceptable procedures for disposal of cultured materials: Autoclaving at 121 degrees Celsius for 20 minutes, use of 10% sodium hypochlorite, incineration, alkaline hydrolysis, and biosafety pick-up. - 10) Studies involving the culturing of human or animal waste, including sewage sludge, must be treated as a BSL-2 study. - 11) The following types of studies are exempt from prior SRC review, but must complete Risk Assessment Form 3: - a) Studies involving baker's yeast and brewer's yeast, except when involved with rDNA studies - b) Studies involving most protists, archae and similar microorganisms - c) Research using manure for composting or other non-culturing experiments and fuel production - d) Studies involving lactobacillus, bacillus thurgensis, nitrogenfixing, oil-eating bacteria and algae-eating bacteria introduced into their natural environment.
+(Not exempt if cultured in a petri dish environment that could potentially be contaminated). - 12) Any proposed changes in the Student Checklist (1A) and Research Plan by the student after initial SRC approval must have subsequent SRC or IBC review and approval before such changes are made and before experimentation resumes. - 13) The following forms are required: - a.
+Checklist for Adult Sponsor (1), Student Checklist (1A), Research Plan, and Approval Form (1B) - b.
+Regulated Research Institution Form (1C) if appl. - c.
+Qualified Scientist (2), if applicable - d.
+Risk Assessment (3), if applicable - e.
+Hazardous Risk Assessment Form (6A) - f.
 Human and Vertebrate Animal Tissue Form (6B) for all studies involving tissues and body fluids.